Dolphins-Patriots Week 5 Instant Takeaways

 SECOND QUARTER

-What stood out in the Patriots' first possession of the second quarter was the sloppiness of a bad 1-3 team, in this case New England.
+The sloppiness of a bad 1-3 team, in this case New England, stood out in the Patriots' first possession of the second quarter.
 The Patriots were flagged for three penalties on the drive, including a false start on Leverett on a third-and-1.

-On the ensuing third-and-6, rookie Chop Robinson got pressure on Brissett and that played a role in the incompletion downfield.
+On the ensuing third-and-6, rookie Chop Robinson put pressure on Brissett, contributing to the incompletion downfield.

-The next Dolphins drive started off well enough, with a 9-yard run by Mostert, but then flopped thanks to three penalties, including a holding on center Aaron Brewer.
+The next Dolphins drive started well enough, with a nine-yard run by Mostert, but then flopped thanks to three penalties, including a holding on center Aaron Brewer.

-And then the Dolphins' special teams had another breakdown, with Jake Bailey's punt blocked to give New England the ball at the Miami 23.
+The Dolphins' special teams had another breakdown.
+Brendan Schooler blocked Jake Bailey's punt, giving New England the ball at the Miami 23.

 But because this is a bad New England team, they couldn't get any points after two holding penalties when Joey Slye missed a chip-shot 34-yard field goal attempt.